rbruinier/AdventOfCode/README.md

  # Inputs

- Inputs are in a private repository and should be put in the Sources/AdventOfCodeInputs folder.
+ Inputs are in a private repository and should be put in the Sources/Inputs folder with the following example path: "Sources/Inputs/2015/Day01.txt"

 # 3rd party frameworks